KoBeWi/Another-Godot-4-Converter/README.md

 ```
 ruby main.rb --path path/to/your/project
 ```
+The given path will be scanned recursively and compatible files will be converted.
+You can also specify a sub-folder or a single file you wish to convert.

 ### Debug usage
 Useful for testing the converter, but not intended for the actual projects.
 Instead of replacing files, it creates a copy prefixed with `DEBUG#`, so you can easily compare before and after changes.